An Apartment Turnover Cleaning Checklist for Landlords

-Renter turnovers happen when the resident chooses to move out instead of renew their lease.
+Renter turnovers happen when the resident chooses to move out instead of renewing their lease.
 The maintenance, cleaning tasks and signing a new tenant define the apartment turnover process.

 Before the next tenant moves in, your priority is to restore the unit to its original condition, referencing the move-out inspection to see what it’ll take to bring the place back up to par.
 Follow our cleaning and repair tips to make the transition as smooth as possible.